svalinn/DAGMC/doc/usersguide/codes/dag-mcnp.rst

 Boundary conditions
 -------------------

-There are two general classes of boundary condition supported by DAG-MCNP5: vacuum boundaries and surface boundary conditions.
+There are two general classes of boundary condition supported by DAG-MCNP: vacuum boundaries and surface boundary conditions.

 **Vacuum boundaries: defining the "graveyard"**

-Typical MCNP5 models contain a zero-importance volume that bounds the volumes of interest and extends to infinity.
+Typical MCNP models contain a zero-importance volume that bounds the volumes of interest and extends to infinity.
 Since solid models cannot include infinite volumes, it is necessary to define a finite zero-importance volume around your model to define the problem boundary.
 This is done by surrounding the entire